Tuillourenco/UofT/Data Analytics Bootcamp/Module 4/School_District_Analysis/README.md

   ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/Resources/schoolsummaryafter.png)

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-  - As shown below, the removal of the ninth grade reading scores does not affect overall 2nd place rank
+  - That's an important question leveraged by the team,  the absence of the ninth-grade reading scores, indeed, does not affect overall 2nd place rank.
   - Before:
   ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/Resources/top5before.png)